iyush/COS/README.md

 4. Premptively Schedule tasks
 5. Do syscalls

-Logging is forwarded to stdout of the host system.
-The goal writing this OS was to bootstrap syscalls and preemptive scheduling in the shortest amount of time and with least lines of code possible.
-Currently it has 3K lines of code.

 The OS does not currently have (but will at some point in the future):
 1. Virtual Memory Manager (It is very simple atm).
 2. Graphics Stack